 The case is U.S. Securities and Exchange Commission v.
 Gupta, 11-07566, U.S. District Court, Southern District of New York (Manhattan).

-Laurence D. Fink, chief executive officer of BlackRock Inc. (BLK), talked about global probes into tampering with the London interbank offered rate, the outlook for the U.S. economy and investment strategy.
+Laurence D. Fink, chief executive officer of BlackRock Inc. (BLK:US), talked about global probes into tampering with the London interbank offered rate, the outlook for the U.S. economy and investment strategy.

 Fink, who spoke with Erik Schatzker and Stephanie Ruhle on Bloomberg Television’s “Market Makers,” also discussed U.S. fiscal negotiations and the selection of Mark Carney as the next governor of the Bank of England.